-SDTI track on the Blue and Orange Lines are jointly used by LRT and freight operations under temporal separation with limited night-time joint operations.
+SDTI's rail lines are classified as light rail on semi-exclusive right-of-way.
+There is a shared corridor with BNSF Railway, Amtrak, and Coaster trains through downtown San Diego.
+In addition to the shared corridor, portions of SDTI track on the Blue and Orange Lines are jointly used by LRT and freight operations under temporal separation with limited night-time joint operations.
 The San Diego and Imperial Valley Railroad (SDIV), a subsidiary short line railroad owned by Rail America Corporation, shares track with SDTI on the Blue line from the Imperial Transfer Station to the International Border.
 SDTI and SDIV share track on the Orange Line from Commercial Street at the Imperial Junction to Bradley Avenue in El Cajon, California.
 SDIV operates freight trains during the early morning hours with a fringe period of overlap with SDTI LRT operations under a FRA waiver.
 FRA approved SDTI standard operating procedures ensure during this overlap mode of operation the LRVs remain spatially and temporally separated.